 If you are looking for more money saving tips you can use now, be sure to check out my 5 Ways We’ve Saved Money This Week series.

-Be sure to introduce yourself in the comments and let us know how you are saving money for this Christmas season.
+Be sure to introduce yourself in the comments and let us know how you’re filling that Christmas savings account.